 Notes

 - Pie crust: I highly recommend using my pie crust recipe.
-It's an all butter dough that highlights the pumpkin flavor and makes a super tender and flaky crust.
-The recipe makes two pie shells; you can use one for this pie and freeze the other one for later use.
+It's an all-butter dough that bakes up super tender and flaky.
+The recipe makes two pie shells; you can use one for this pie and freeze the other for later.
 Follow the directions in the linked recipe, chilling the dough for at least 2 hours before using.
-You can also use a different pie dough recipe or a store bought crust.
-The dough should be chilled before use and I recommend par-baking it even if it's store bought.
+You can also use your favorite homemade or store bought crust.
+Just make sure it's well chilled before rolling and I recommend par-baking even if it's store bought.

-- Pie weights: ensure you have enough to fit a deep dish 9 inch pie dish.
+- Pie weights: ensure you have enough to fit a deep, 9-inch pie dish.
 You can also use a pie weight substitute like dried beans.

 - Leftover filling: if using a deep dish as recommended, there should be very little filling leftover.
 If you want to use all the leftovers, you can grease a mini muffin tin and pour the extra filling inside.
 Bake at 375°F (190°C) for about 20 minutes, until it is heated to 180°F (82°C).